csimons/sisga/README.txt

    Th above will create PNG image files in the current directory for any GnuPlot data files it finds in the current directory ("testing-1234.png" would be generated from "testing-1234.dat").

+AGGREGATE ANALYSIS

+1. Read above section on single runs.

+2. Scripts can be used to handle multiple runs of data.
+These scripts must be run from the project root directory (sisga/), and can be executed only after the project has been built.

+   A. Several runs can be executed at once by using the scripts/n-runs.sh
+      program.
+Run the program without arguments to view the usage message.

+   B. Aggregate metrics can be viewed by using the aggregate analyzer program.
+      The user interface for this is the scripts/analyze.sh program.
+Run the program without arguments to view the usage message.
+Current metrics include the following, with more to be added soon:
+      - Success rate,
+      - Average number of evaluations to solution, and
+      - Mean best fitness.

+   So, a common manner of gathering aggregate data might be as follows:

+   $ git clone http://github.com/csimons/sisga  # Download the project.
+   $ cd sisga                                   # Go to project root directory.
+   $ ant                                        # Build the project.
+   $ cd config                                  # Navigate to configurations.
+   $ cp ga.properties my-ga.properties          # Create a configuration
+   $ vim config/my-ga.properties                # Set parameters, function.
+   $ bash scripts/n-runs.sh 50 config/my-ga     # Execute 50 runs.
+   $ bash scripts/analyze.sh my-ga-*.dat        # View aggregate metrics.